clee-jana/tune-reporting-python/README.md

 Advertiser Reporting class that perform Cohort Reports is:
 <ul>
-    <li><code>AdvertiserReportValue</code>: <a href="http://developers.mobileapptracking.com/management-api/explorer/root/endpoint/#/advertiser__stats__ltv">/advertiser/stats/ltv</a></li>
+    <li><code>AdvertiserReportCohortValue</code>: <a href="http://developers.mobileapptracking.com/management-api/explorer/root/endpoint/#/advertiser__stats__ltv">/advertiser/stats/ltv</a></li>
 </ul>
 </dd>
 <dt>Retention Report</dt>
 <dd>
 The Retention report shows you how many of your installed users open or engage with your app over time (how users continue to get value from the app).
-AdvertiserReportRetention reports are particularly good for evaluating the quality of users as opposed to the quantity of users (as in the case of user acquisition campaigns).
-For more information about retention reports, please visit <a href="http://support.mobileapptracking.com/entries/42179044-Running-AdvertiserReportRetention-Reports">Running AdvertiserReportRetention Reports</a>.
+AdvertiserReportCohortRetention reports are particularly good for evaluating the quality of users as opposed to the quantity of users (as in the case of user acquisition campaigns).
+For more information about retention reports, please visit <a href="http://support.mobileapptracking.com/entries/42179044-Running-AdvertiserReportCohortRetention-Reports">Running AdvertiserReportCohortRetention Reports</a>.

 Advertiser Reporting class that perform Retention Reports are:
 <ul>
-    <li><code>AdvertiserReportRetention</code>: <a href="http://developers.mobileapptracking.com/management-api/explorer/root/endpoint/#/advertiser__stats__retention">/advertiser/stats/retention</a></li>
+    <li><code>AdvertiserReportCohortRetention</code>: <a href="http://developers.mobileapptracking.com/management-api/explorer/root/endpoint/#/advertiser__stats__retention">/advertiser/stats/retention</a></li>
 </ul>
 </dd>
 </dl>